Outpouring of grief as victims of Bronx fire laid to rest

 In the wake of the deaths, a coalition of officials, including federal, state and city lawmakers announced a legislative agenda they hoped would stiffen fire codes and building standards to prevent similar tragedies from happening.

-The proposals range from requiring space heaters automatically shutoff and mandating that federally funded apartment projects install self-closing doors on units and stairwells that would have to be inspected on a monthly basis.
+The proposals range from requiring space heaters to automatically shut off and mandating that federally funded apartment projects install self-closing doors on units and stairwells that would have to be inspected on a monthly basis.

-As families prepared to bury their loved ones, others remained in hospitals, some in serious condition, because of smoke inhalation.
+As families bid farewell to their loved ones, others remained in hospitals, some in serious condition, because of smoke inhalation.

 Fundraisers have collected nearly $400,000 thus far.
 The Mayor’s Fund, Bank of America and other groups said 118 families displaced by the fire would each get $2,250 in aid.